-It's not every year that the gaming world changes completely, but 2013 was that year.
-We got a new Xbox and a new Playstation, with more power and more features than anything we've ever seen before — but that means every game you've played for the last decade is now woefully out of date.
+A year ago, we got a new Xbox and a new Playstation, with more power and more features than anything we've ever seen before.
+This year, we got the games.
 If you got a new console this year, or unwrapped a slightly smaller package with a Nintendo 3DS or a PlayStation Vita, what you need next is to find something to play.
 Here's where to start.

 This year we've picked out some of the very best apps, games, books, and downloads for your new devices.
 Dig into our top selections for Android apps, Android games, iPhone apps, iPad apps, iOS games, Windows Phone apps, Kindle books, console games, and for your Mac and PC.

 Toad isn’t the most famous of Nintendo’s enduring cast of characters; in fact, this is his first ever starring role.
 But Treasure Tracker is an incredible debut.
 It’s a leisurely paced, achingly adorable puzzle game that is perfect for kicking back on the couch with a Gamepad in hand.